keshav1441/Foundrly/README.md

 **Swipe Right on Bad Startup Ideas**

-Foundrly is a Netflix-inspired swipe-based matching app for founders with terrible startup ideas.
+Foundrly is a Tinder-inspired swipe-based matching app for founders with terrible startup ideas.
 Swipe through ideas, send requests to idea creators, match when requests are accepted, and chat in real-time.
-Includes an AI-powered idea generator, meme feed, and a cinematic dark theme.
+Includes an AI-powered idea generator and a cinematic dark theme.

 ## 🚀 Features